eight857/GameWorks_NEW/HairWorks_Ue4_ReleaseNotes.md

 * Removed the stutter when a HairWorks component is created.
 We now create HairWorks assets and compile shaders at loading time instead of rendering time.
 * HairWorks component now has right bounding box.
 * Fixed some problems when a HairWorks component is edited.
-* Fixed a problem that hairs are still simulated when shouldn’t.
 * Fixed a bug that hair transform is sometimes wrong.
 * Fixed a bug that view frustum culling doesn’t work.
 * Fixed a crash when the hair normal bone index is -1.